darraghoriordan/eslint-plugin-nestjs-typed/README.md

 This rule will verify you have entered a `Param("name")` that has a matching url parameter in a controller or method decorator

+NOTE: nestjs allows for fuzzy matching params in paths with `_+?()*` as regex params.
+This rule doesn't support parsing paths with regex so we will ignore any routes with these characters in them.

 this PASSES because the uuid param is in the `Get()` decorator

 ```ts